Empire Mates State of Mind: Singles

 The album's lead single, "Baddest Boy", was released on 2 April 2012.
 The song was produced by Legendury Beatz and features contributing vocals by Wizkid, Skales and Banky W. The accompanying music video for "Baddest Boy" was directed by Clarence Peters and uploaded to YouTube on 18 July 2012.
 The Sarz-produced track "Dance for Me" was released on 25 July 2012, as the album's second single.
 The visuals for the song were directed by Sesan.
 "Get Down Tonight", which Sarz also produced, was released as the album's third single.
 The song's music video was directed by Moe Musa, with its release marking the end of E.M.E Wednesdays.

-"Ko Mo Le" was released as the album's fourth single.
-Released on 11 October 2012, its music video was shot by 1st Impression in Washington DC.
+On 11 October 2012, "Ko Mo Le" was released as the album's fourth single.
+Its music video was released the same day and filmed by 1st Impression in Washington DC.
 "Sun Mo Mi", co-produced by Masterkraft and Banky W, was released as the album's fifth single.
 The Peters-directed music video for the song features cameo appearances from Wizkid, Niyola, DJ Xclusive, Iyanya, Flowssick, Iceberg Slim and Slim T. The Spellz-produced track "Don't Delay Me (Don't Go There)" was released as the album's sixth single.
 The visuals for the song feature cameo appearances from Lynxxx, Gbenro, Dammy Krane, Skales, Shaydee and DJ Xclusive.
 "Change" was released as the album's seventh single.
 The song addresses some of Nigeria's current plights.
 The music video for "Change" was filmed by Peters.

 Critical reception

 Empire Mates State of Mind received generally positive reviews from music critics.
 A writer for TayoTV, who goes by the moniker Teaponpi, rated the album 8.5 out of 10 and commended the work of each artist.
-Wilfred Okiche of 360nobs granted the album a rating of 7 out of 10, acknowledging it for being "unabashed in owning up to its motives" and saying its production "may become repetitive at some point despite the variety of producers involved".
+Wilfred Okiche of 360nobs granted the album a rating of 7 out of 10, acknowledging it for being "unabashed in owning up to its motives".
+Okiche further stated that its production "may become repetitive at some point despite the variety of producers involved".

 Reviewing for Nigerian Entertainment Today, Ayomide Tayo granted the album 3.5 stars out of 5, characterizing it as "one directional at times, with its emphasis on party music" and commending the artists for bringing "their own style to each song, saving the project from not being too repetitive."
 TooXclusive's Ogaga Sakapide gave the album 3 stars out of 5, describing it as "monotonous, tired club-beats and too lengthy".
 Sakapide acknowledged Wizkid, Niyola and Wellington and said the record is "pretty solid".